CFPB Proposes “Know Before You Owe” Mortgage Forms

 CFPB also Proposes Rules to Expand Consumer Protections for High-Cost Mortgages

 WASHINGTON, D.C. — Today the Consumer Financial Protection Bureau (CFPB) is proposing easier-to-use mortgage disclosure forms that will help consumers make informed decisions when shopping for a mortgage and avoid costly surprises at the closing table.
 The CFPB is also proposing a rule today that expands protections for “high-cost” mortgage loans.

-“When making what is likely the biggest purchase of their life, consumers should be looking at paperwork that clearly lays out the terms of the deal,” said CFPB Director Richard Cordray, who will be speaking in Las Vegas today about the agency’s work to .
+“When making what is likely the biggest purchase of their life, consumers should be looking at paperwork that clearly lays out the terms of the deal,” said CFPB Director Richard Cordray, who will be speaking in Las Vegas today about the agency’s work to restore trust in the mortgage market .
 “Our proposed redesign of the federal mortgage forms provides much-needed transparency in the mortgage market and gives consumers greater power over the exciting and daunting process of buying a home.”

 EASIER-TO-USE MORTGAGE DISCLOSURE FORMS

 The proposed forms, which consumers will receive after applying for a loan and before closing, are part of the CFPB’s Know Before You Owe mortgage project.
 They are the result of more than a year of research, testing, writing, and review.

 Consumers currently receive two different but overlapping federal disclosure forms after application that are supposed to spell out the terms and costs of the mortgage loan – the forms required by the Real Estate Settlement Procedures Act (RESPA) and the Truth in Lending Act (TILA).
 The differences in these two forms can be confusing to consumers and industry.
 At the direction of Congress, the CFPB is combining them to create one document.